Instructor: Dr. Mark Licht

 Phone: (515) 294-0877

 Agronomy 591 will help you further develop your agronomic analysis, critical thinking, and communication skills.
-You will be analyzing real cropping systems in the form of five case studies.
+You will be analyzing real cropping systems in the form of case studies.

 In the first case study, Hank, a farmer in north-central Iowa, is concerned about his corn stands.
 "Why do some plants look pale and stunted?", he asks.
 The second case study investigates a question that was posed by Alan and Suzanne Hunter, farmers in New York.
 The Hunters have transitioned from dairy farming to a farming system that produces harvested hay and sweet corn.
 As a consultant, how will you help them increase profitability?